Areas of Expertise

 - Constitutional law

-Levin serves as the Director of the Center for the Study of Hate and Extremism.
+Levin serves as the Commissioner on the California Commission on the State of Hate.
 He has partnered with government and legislative public policy entities, non-governmental research and policy organizations, attorneys, and federal, state and local law enforcement agencies on a variety of criminal justice initiatives.
 Levin served as a corporate litigator for the law firm of Irell & Manella, and was the Associate Director of Legal Affairs of the Southern Poverty Law Center’s Klanwatch/Militia Task Force.
 He was awarded the Outstanding Originators Award from Academic Technologies and Innovation and the Green Eye Shade Award for Investigative Journalism in Print Magazine by the Society of Professional Journalists.

 He has been published in numerous journals, including the American Behavioral Scientist, Stanford Law & Policy Review and Journal of Contemporary Criminal Justice.